 Anyone who uses an old smartphone whose manufacturer no longer offers updates for its operating system knows the feeling: Uncertainty.
 Is your own data still safe and for how long can you download new apps?
 Decision-makers in those utilities whose legacy IT systems have grown over the last 15 to 20 years (mostly on the basis of decentralized in-house developments) and which will soon no longer be supported by the software provider, have a similar situation.
 There is enormous pressure to act because the systems control many sales functions, for example – and are therefore indispensable for future customer growth and economic success.
+So “business as usual” is not an option.
+Therefore it is necessary that utilities are now looking to increase their investment in digitalization with a focus on these three action areas: the transformation of value creation, greater customer focus, and the creation of a largely digital enterprise.

 Finally getting rid of the old IT stack